Jayprajapati19/Uber-clone/backend/README.md

-# User Registration API Documentation
+# API Documentation

 ## Overview
-The `/users/register` endpoint allows new users to register by providing their personal details.
-This endpoint validates the input data, stores the user information securely, and returns appropriate responses.
+This documentation provides details about the API endpoints for user and captain registration, login, profile retrieval, and logout.

 ## Endpoints